-Mental health is a critical driver of overall health, as being in a good mental state can keep you healthy and help prevent serious health conditions, as poor mental health can lead to poor physical health or harmful behaviors.
-Access to services is key and, in Bartow County, there are only 126 mental health providers, resulting in a rate of 117 providers for every 100,000 people, a figure far below both state and national averages.
-There are almost no outpatient resources for uninsured patients seeking mental health services.
+Mental health is a critical driver of overall health, as being in a good mental state can keep you healthy and help prevent serious health conditions and poor mental health can lead to poor physical health or harmful behaviors.
+Access to services is key and, in Gwinnett County, there were approximately 1,050 mental health providers in 2020, resulting in a rate of 112.6 providers for every 100,000 people, a figure far below both state and national averages.